-Since becoming a member of OCC in 2004, Linda has taught a variety of class, from BBB to Obedience and is currently volunteering her time to help develop and promote the new Agility Curriculum.
+Since becoming a member of OCC in 2004, Linda has taught a variety of classes, including Better Beginning Babies, Obedience, and Agility.
+In 2016 Linda volunteered countless hours to develop our Agility Curriculum.
 She has spent many years training with some of the top instructors in GA, AL, TN and takes online classes and seminars in an effort to keep up with the latest training techniques.
 She is one of two AKC ACT Evaluators at OCC, a CGC evaluator, a Therapy Dog International Evaluator and has written articles for the publications, “The Canine Chronicle” and “Front and Finish”.

 A little Toy Manchester Terrier, "Toby", was Fay Taylor's first dog, a gift from her parents when she was 8 years old.
 Having memorized a little "How to Train Your Dog" booklet, she began on Toby.
 He became the neighborhood star - the only dog around that could sit, stay, go to box, go to kitchen, come, and lie down.

 Over the years Fay and her husband, George, have owned, trained, and shown numerous breeds including Toy Manchesters, Bulldogs, Dachshunds, American Eskimo Dogs, West Highland White Terriers, Great Danes, Shetland Sheepdogs, a Greyhound, a Rat Terrier, an Australian Shepherd, a Rat Terrier and several mixed breeds.